amazingrv/react-starter-express/README.md

 Currently supported config:

-- exposed configuration for eslint, browserlint, babel, postcss etc.
+- exposed configuration for eslint, babel, postcss and webpack
-- browserlist support with postcss for autoprefixer
+- browserlist support with autoprefixer using postcss
 - babel-preset-env, Core-JS 3 Polyfills and other most used babel plugins
-- webpack loaders for eslint, font and images etc.
+- webpack asset modules for svg, font and images etc.
-- support for css 3 and css modules for scoped css
+- support for sass preprocessor and css 3, optimized for development and prod builds
-- friendly erros with formatted webpack output via webpack plugins
-- lodash, momentjs and respective loaders for tree-shaking support
+- webpack tree-shaking with lodash and moment lib optimizations
-- all optimizations applied to production build for minimum size with max performance.
+- prod build with minimum size using terser, css optimizer and html minify

 ## Building and running on localhost